Kay13051976/Thailand-guiding-light-second/DEPLOYMENT.md

-# Deployment and Payment setup
+# Deployment setup
  - The app was deployed to [HEROKU](https://id.heroku.com/login)
  - The database was deployed to [ElephantSQL](https://www.elephantsql.com/)
+  - The static file was deployed to cloundinary [Cloudinary](https://cloudinary.com/)
- - The app can be reached by the [Link](https://thailand-guiding-light-2fb0b0e33db8.herokuapp.com/)
+ - The app can be reached by the [Link to Thailand Guiding Light](https://thailand-guiding-light-2fb0b0e33db8.herokuapp.com/)

 ## Local deployment
 1. Clone the repository.
    - git clone`https://github.com/Kay13051976/Thailand-guiding-light-second.git`
 2. Go to the Thailand-guiding-light-second directory.
      - `cd Thailand-guiding-light-second`
 3. Create a virtual environment.
      - `python3 -m venv venv`
-     - `venv/bin/activate`
+     - `source venv/bin/activate`
-4. install all dependencies.
+- 4. install all dependencies.
      - `pip3 install -r requirements.txt`
 5. Create a env.py file
      - `touch env.py`